Changing population

 There are two primary drivers of population change in an area - migration and natural change (the number of births minus the number of deaths).
 Since the early 90s Herefordshire’s population growth has been driven entirely by migration, since there have been fewer births than deaths over this period.

-Although the numbers of births within the county began rising at the beginning of the last decade, the number in the year to mid-2020 was 1,500, a continuation of the trend in fewer births seen both locally and nationally over recent years.
+Although the numbers of births within the county began rising at the beginning of the last decade, the number in the year to mid-2021 was 1.5K, a continuation of the trend in fewer births seen both locally and nationally over the last three years.

 Ethnicity

-In 2011, 6% of the county’s total population in 2011 was of BAME origin, of which people of ‘white: other’ origin (i.e. not British; Irish; Gypsy or Irish Traveller) made up the largest single minority group: 3.9% of the population, and this group grew the most rapidly over the decade due to the eastward expansion of the European Union (EU) in 2004.
+People of ‘white: other’ origin (i.e. not British; Irish; Gypsy or Irish Traveller) made up the largest single minority group: 5.1% of the population, and this group grew the most rapidly over the previous two decades following the eastward expansion of the European Union (EU) in 2004.

 Note that these estimates are based on the resident population, meaning that people who come to Herefordshire from outside the UK for less than a year will not be included in the figures - including the several thousand seasonal workers from overseas that come to work on Herefordshire farms over the spring and summer.